sjanhunen/dokimazo/papers/in-the-name-of-jesus.md

 - Speaking and teaching in the name of Jesus - Peter and John were threatened to not do this (Acts 4:18)
 - Casting out evil spirits in the name of Jesus - Paul cast out the spirit of divination from the damsel (Acts 16:18)

 In each of these cases, it is clear that real power is manifested in every application of the name of Jesus.
-So much so, that when Peter is questioned by the high priest after healing the lame man, he is asked "by what power or by what name did you do this?"
-(Acts 4:7).
-Peter was clear in his answer: "by the name of Jesus Christ of Nazareth...this man is standing before you well".

 Further points:
-- Christ and how the Father gave authority to Him
+- John 10:25 - Christ did works in His Father's name
+- Phil 2:10-11 - at the name of Jesus every knee should bow
+- John 5:43 - I am come in my Father's name
+- Mark 1:27 - He commanded the unclean spirits with authority

 In His Name: Faith
 =======================